 He only began to eat limited foods when we took his bottles away in May 2005.
 Prior to that he lived on formula and getting him to eat was chore.
 He always had issues with constipation.
-I remember pivotal changes in his infancy like his 4 month vaccinations, when he began not sleeping and only crying at night.
-I remember the loss of eye contact after his toddler boosters.
-I remember bits and pieces and when I go back and watch the home movies from this age, I realize that what I remember is actually better than what he really looked like.
+I remember he changed a lot after his 2 and 4 month vaccinations.
+This is when he began not sleeping and crying all night.
+I remember the loss of eye contact after his toddler vaccines.
+I remember bits and pieces and when I go back and watch the home movies I realize that what I remember is actually better than what he really looked like.

 After starting his multivitamin he seemed to cuddle more with us and wanted me to be close to him during nap-time.
 He was coming out of his shell some.
 He was making rhymes and jokes.
 He just seemed happier over all than he’d been in a long time.
 He was more friendly toward strangers and doing better around other children.
 He as finally able to sit through dinner and was eating more foods.
 We were seeing fewer tantrums.

 We did have the constipation come back in April even on probiotics and this created tantrums, irritability and he was very hyperactive.
 He had quite a few colds in that Spring which also created havoc on his behavior.
 We began grapefruit seed for yeast in May.

 Looking back on this it seems so far away but reading it from my journal it all comes flooding back.
 I see how very close we were to going off the edge and losing my son completely.
 If I had not stopped vaccinations after the 18 month DPaT booster that caused his loss of eye contact I don’t know where we would be.